Behind the booming astronomy community in the United Arab Emirates’ capital is a Filipino overseas worker.

 “I became a science (general Science, biology and chemistry) teacher in the Philippines that deepened my knowledge in astronomy,” Palado shared.
 “Dito na rin ako nangarap na sana may sapat akong equipment para sa observations na gusto kong gawin.”

 At present, Palado has been widening his knowledge in astronomy.
-He enrols in various courses on Coursera, a website offering exceptional online learning resources.
-He has also finished short courses on Archeoastronomy and understanding Einstein’s Theory of Relativity.
+He enrols in various courses on Coursera, and has also finished short courses on Archeoastronomy and understanding Einstein’s Theory of Relativity.
 Currently, he is taking up a data-driven astronomy course offered by the University of Sydney.
 With the way things are going, Palado will surely continue to chase stars in the desert for a very long time. –MF

 Author: Cez Verzosa